electricbookworks/electric-book/_docs/images/external-media.md

 npx http-server --cors
 ```

 That will run a website version of your testing template, and its URL will appear in the terminal.
 Copy the URL.
-(If you're using GitPod, GitPod will route this URL through another public-facing URL, and prompt you about that.
-You need the GitPod URL.)

 Set that URL as the `testing` url in `settings.yml`: